gchq/gaffer-doc/docs/dev/libraries/time.md

 # Time Library

-This library contains classes that represent concepts relating to time.
+The [time library](https://github.com/gchq/Gaffer/tree/master/library/time-library) module contains classes that represent concepts relating to time.

 For example, there is a class (`RBMBackedTimestampSet`) that can be used to represent a set of timestamps.
 Internally this stores its state in a Roaring Bitmap for efficiency reasons.
 There is also a class that stores up to a maximum number N of timestamps.
 If more than N timestamps are added then a uniform random sample of the timestamps, of size at most N, is stored.
 Serialisers and aggregators for the above classes are provided.